Secondary School Teacher in CalgaryHousing & Career Guide · 2026

 Fastest-growing immigrant population in Canada.
 Active federal and provincial nomination streams.
 Large Filipino, South Asian, and Chinese communities.

-Shortage in rural areas and STEM subjects.
+Shortage in rural areas and STEM subjects in both countries.
 Urban boards are competitive but actively hiring.
-Pension and benefits are strong.

 Frequently Asked Questions